xrm-bl/ct-rec/MacOS/install-on-MacOS.md

 ### Brew
 - It's recommended to use brew for installing packages. https://brew.sh/ja/
 ### gcc
-- Default compiler (clang) will cause errors in compiling.
+- Default compiler (clang) will cause errors.
 Instead, we use gcc.
 - Install gcc ver.13.
 ```
 brew install gcc@13